jpvelez/transit-future/_posts/2012-07-29-red-purple-line-fix.md

 section: chicago
 ---

-## For faster North Side commutes, we need to rebuild L track from Lakeview to Evanston.
+## For faster North Side commutes, we need to rebuild the L track from Lakeview to Evanston.